John McClane and The Temple Of Racism

 "I believe you," said John to Hermione abruptly, "So how do we get out of this fucked up prison?"

-ACT VI - Back To The Future
+ACT VI - Black To The Future

 "You still don't get it do you John?" said Hermione, "This prison is where we exist.
 You don't have a past to recall and you don't have a future to escape to.
 The guy who's mind we're in does.
 We are part of his past.
 And back in his future, this dream world is where he will escape to every night.
+When his world goes black, ours lights up.
 Believe it or not, the madness we're in in here, helps keep him sane out there.
 But we never get to escape John.
 This madness is our universe.
 The best we can hope for is not to be erased.
 You are not an NYPD cop, Windu isn't the only black Jedi in the Galaxy, Yoda is not a green Chinese guy, you, we, are all nothing more than electrical signals stored in neurons firing through synapses in his brain as he sleeps.
 Despite our different appearances, we are all exactly the same type of beings under the surface.
 There is no way out for any of us ... except being erased by Cortisol if we don't stay relevant.
 It will happen to most other memories in this mind eventually John, but not us.
 Because, like George Lucas's creations, we're luckier than most memories as our boundaries remain strongly defined by the real world fictional characters of us in his, and countless other minds all around the globe.
 His mind will never erase those.
 They'll stay with him and millions of others until they die John.
 Like I said, it's amazing the power media has in influencing minds in the real world.
 People don't realise the extent it embeds itself."

 Hermione continued, "Even though eventually he'll forget most of his own real life childhood years and friends, and most moments in his real life as he ages, he'll never forget us John, or the events in our lives, even though we are completely fictional.
 Never.
 His kids aside, he gets more genuine pleasure watching you in Die Hard at Christmas every year than he does spending time with his own family John.
 Real or fictional, in here it doesn't matter.
 They are all exactly the same thing in here.
 Just electrical signals stored in neurons that will either be triggered or not by real world events, and will either be buried deep or simply erased by Cortisol as and when they no longer serve an efficient purpose.
 We are only lucky that he holds us in such high esteem.
 I dread to think what infinite horrors other Hermione Granger's might be suffering in other men's subconscious minds across the globe right now as they sleep ..."